daattali/beautiful-jekyll/draft/gcpdiag.md

 # How to install GCPDiag
-The tool is preinstsalled to the Google Cloud Shell and can be run with the following command:
+The tool is preinstsalled to the Google Cloud Shell and can be run with the following command replacing MYPROJECT with the Google Cloud Project ID:

 ```
 gcpdiag lint --project=MYPROJECT